14M Texas residents still under boil water notices, as tens of thousands lack running water

 Some residents saw massive spikes in their power bills as well

-Over 14 million Texans are still living with dangerous water systems as officials maintain a boil water notice in 190 counties following a devastating winter storm.
+Over 14 million Texans still do not have access to safe and clean water as officials maintain a boil water notice in 190 counties following a devastating winter storm.

-The Texas Commission on Environmental Quality (TCEQ) continued to issue the notice even as some water systems continue to stabilize following the storm's untold damage across the state.
+The Texas Commission on Environmental Quality (TCEQ) continued to issue the notice even as some water systems continue to stabilize following the historic storm's damage across the state.

 TCEQ personnel are working with local officials to bring wastewater systems back online.
 Until then, the commission will continue to issue boil water notices, which advise residents to either drink bottled water or boil tap water because community water is or could be contaminated.